msm8916-mainline/lk2nd/doc/devicetree.md

 		<KEY_VOLUMEDOWN 107 (GPIO_PULL_UP | GPIO_ACTIVE_LOW)>,
 		<KEY_VOLUMEUP   108 (GPIO_PULL_UP | GPIO_ACTIVE_LOW)>;
 ```
-This property is used to overide default key configuration in case the device
+This property is used to override default key configuration in case the device
 implements them differently. `lk2nd.h` MUST be included to use constants for
 this property.